Malcev Completions, Hodge Theory, and Motives: Hodge theory and motives

-\begin{prop} We have that $\MHS(\blank)$ is a weak theory of enriched local systems, and that (the derived category of) mixed Hodge modules provides an ambient theory in the sense of \nref{Def.}{defn:ambient}. \end{prop} \begin{proof} We write $\MHM(X)$ for the category of mixed Hodge modules on $X$, and $\clg{A}(X)$ for the bounded derived category $\Db(\MHM(X))$.
+\begin{lem} We have that $\MHS(\blank)$ is a weak theory of enriched local systems, and that (the derived category of) mixed Hodge modules provides an ambient theory in the sense of \nref{Def.}{defn:ambient}. \end{lem} \begin{proof} Let $X \in \SmVar_k$.
+We write $\MHM(X)$ for the category of mixed Hodge modules on $X$, and $\clg{A}(X)$ for the bounded derived category $\Db(\MHM(X))$.
 The functor $\inc_\clg{A}$ is the composition of the usual inclusion $\MHS(X) \subseteq \MHM(X)$, followed by the inclusion of the heart $\MHM(X) \subseteq \clg{A}(X)$, and then a shift by $-\dim(X)$.
 (This is because local systems embed via $\clg{D}(X)$ into $\scr{P}(X)$ after a shift by $\dim(X)$.)
 Condition~\heqref{enum:ff_from_E_to_A} is then clear, and condition~\heqref{enum:ambient_adjoint} is in~\cite[Thm.~0.1]{MHM}.
-For the realisation functor $b^*_\clg{A}$, we consider the (exact) forgetful functor $\MHM(X) \to \scr{P}(X)$ from mixed Hodge modules to perverse sheaves.
+For the realization functor $b^*_\clg{A}$, we consider the (exact) forgetful functor $\MHM(X) \to \scr{P}(X)$ from mixed Hodge modules to perverse sheaves.
 Deriving it, and combining with Beilinson's equivalence $\Db(\scr{P}(X)) \simeq \clg{D}(X)$ (\cite[Thm.~1.3]{beilinson}), we get the functor $b^*_\clg{A} \colon \clg{A}(X) \to \clg{D}(X)$ (denoted by $\rom{rat}$ in \cite{MHM}).
-The isomorphism in~\heqref{enum:ambient_realisation_iso} follows.
+The isomorphism in~\heqref{enum:ambient_realization_iso} follows.

 Condition~\heqref{enum:E_after_real} follows from~\cite[Thm.~0.2]{MHM} and the definition of smooth mixed Hodge modules that precedes it.
 Condition~\heqref{enum:ambient_real_comp} is part of~\cite[Thm.~0.1]{MHM}.
-Finally, in this case, condition~\heqref{enum:ambient_truncated} can be checked after realisation, where it follows from the fact that $Rp_*$ has perverse cohomological amplitude $\geq -\dim(X)$ (\cite[{}4.2.4]{BBD}). \end{proof}
+Finally, in this case, condition~\heqref{enum:ambient_truncated} can be checked after realization, where it follows from the fact that $Rp_*$ has perverse cohomological amplitude $\geq -\dim(X)$ (\cite[{}4.2.4]{BBD}). \end{proof}

-We want to deduce the results from the previous section in this context.
-By \nref{Thm.}{thm:M_for_enriched}, the only thing we have to do is to establish the surjectivity assumption.